 This bill amends several provisions related to the execution of death sentences in Louisiana, specifically R.S.
 15:567 and R.S.
 15:570, while also repealing R.S.
 15:569.1.
-Key changes include the requirement for the sheriff to serve the execution warrant upon the secretary of the Department of Public Safety and Corrections, and the stipulation that the execution date must be set between sixty to ninety days from the issuance of the warrant.
-Additionally, if a stay of execution is granted, the trial court is mandated to reset the execution date within thirty days of the stay's dissolution or the expiration of a reprieve, with specific guidelines on the timing of the new execution date.
+Key changes include the requirement for the sheriff to serve the execution warrant upon the secretary of the Department of Public Safety and Corrections, and the specification that the execution date must be set between sixty to ninety days from the issuance of the warrant.
+Additionally, if a stay of execution is granted, the trial court is mandated to reset the execution date within thirty days of the stay's dissolution or the expiration of a reprieve, with the new date being set no less than thirty and no more than forty-five days from the order's issuance.

 HB394 Engrossed: 15:567(B), 15:570(A)(5)